An Old Soul's Heirlooms: The Importance of Printing Photographs

 And my images will never give you the feeling you are missing, holding your own story in the palm of your hand.

 I see the world differently.
-I see each moment as a memory, even while they are occuring.
+I see each moment as a memory, even while occurring.

 Through photography, I am able to hang on to them a little longer.